Lightstreamer/lightstreamer-kafka-connector-loadtest/README.md

 ```sh
 java -cp "dependency/*:dependency/log4j2.xml" com.lightstreamer.MessageGenerator localhost:9092 LTest 2 500 1024 base
 ```
 In this configuration, tests were conducted under various conditions with a load ranging __from 1,000 simultaneously connected clients to 50,000 clients__.
 Considering that 4 messages were produced per second (two producers generating 2 messages per second), it is easy to determine that the overall load ranged from 4,000 messages per second to 200,000 messages per second.
 For the Kafka clients case, the `BaseConsumer` was used, distributing the load across the client machines up to a maximum of 3,000 consumers per machine.
-For the Lightstreamer Kafka Connector case, the `ClientSimulator` of the Load Test Toolkit was used, specifying the following in the configuration and distributing the load across the client machines up to 20,000 clients per machine:
+For Lightstreamer Kafka Connector case, the `ClientSimulator` of the Load Test Toolkit was used, specifying the following in the configuration and distributing the load across the client machines up to 20,000 clients per machine:
 ```xml
     <param name="protocol">ws://</param>
     <param name="host">localhost</param>